Looking for some extra cheer? These holiday festivities in Vail and Denver should do the trick

 6:30 p.m. at Arrabelle Ice Rink, Lionshead

-Enjoy two short ice skating exhibitions featuring US National and International Medalists.
-Free shows are at the in-town ice rinks, and the Ice Spectacular is the paid show at Dobson Ice Arena.
-Olympian and “Dancing With The Stars” contestant Mirai Nagasu will skate, with whom the Vail Daily did an exclusive interview.
-Pick up Thursday’s Vail Daily for the story, or visit vaildaily.com/sports.
+Enjoy two short ice skating exhibitions featuring U.S. national and international medalists.
+The free shows are at the in-town ice rinks, and the Ice Spectacular is a paid show at Dobson Ice Arena.
+Olympian and “Dancing With the Stars” contestant Mirai Nagasu will skate.
+Pick up Thursday’s Vail Daily for n exclusive interview with the famed skater or visit vaildaily.com/sports.

 Holiday Lantern Walk